fdbatista/game-of-drones/README.md

 - Run the solution on your preferred Web browser (F5).

 Note: for the sake of simplicity, this exercise uses a hard-coded connection string with the database parameters.
-Unfortunately, I wasn't able to spend enough time on it during this weekend, so I had to skip unit tests.
-My apologies for that.